Multi-Agent Lipschitz Bandits

 A simple and effective communication-free protocol for this coordination task is known as Musical Chairs.
 Once a set of $N$ high-quality arms has been identified, the players must assign themselves to these arms without conflict.
 In the Musical Chairs protocol, each unassigned player repeatedly samples an arm uniformly from the target set.
 If a player lands on an arm that no one else chose in that round, they "seat" there and play that arm for the remainder of the game.
 This process continues until all players are seated.
 A crucial aspect of our analysis considers the practical implementation where players do not know which of the $N$ target arms are already occupied, making their sampling choices over the full set of $N$ target arms.

-\section{Problem Setup and Benchmarks}
+\section{PROBLEM SETUP AND BENCHMARKS}

 We consider a decentralized, cooperative stochastic bandit problem with $N$ players acting over a shared, continuous action domain.
-Our goal is to design a communication-free policy that allows players to achieve near-optimal collective reward, where the costs of coordination are provably independent of the time horizon $T$.
+Our goal is to design a communication-free policy that allows players to achieve near-optimal collective reward, where the costs of coordination are provably independent of the time horizon $T$ for a fixed confidence.